yangman946/WallPaperChanger/README.md

 ## Customising Wallpapers ✏️

-By default, the script will use an API to fetch wallpapers, otherwise it will choose local files.
+By default, the script will use the unsplashed API to fetch online wallpapers, otherwise it will choose local files.
 Currently, the `mainScript.py` script supports the following weather states:
 <ul>
   <li>Clear </li>